 Development of infill housing (single-family and multifamily) will help promote homeownership and neighborhood improvement and expand housing choices at all income levels in areas close to goods, services, and infrastructure.
-Infill housing can be developed in the older portions of the City, which will help improve the vacant lots and provide additional affordable housing opportunities.
-Several City-owned properties may be available for development.
+Infill housing can be developed in the older portions of the City, such as in Downtown San Jacinto, which will help improve the vacant lots and provide additional affordable housing opportunities.
+Several City owned properties may be available for development.